magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   (:require-macros [hiccups.core :refer [html]]))
 ```

-There we updated the namespace declaration by adding the
+We have updated the namespace declaration by adding the
 `modern-cljs.login.validators` requirement containing the
 `user-credential-errors` validator.

-Then we have to update all the already defined functions by
+We now have to update the previously defined functions by
-substituting any previous validation with the new one.
+substituting any old validation with the new one.

 ```clj
 (defn validate-email [email]